SarahSchoonmaker/Django-real-estate/README.md

 Heroku

 Features:
-Admin can create, edit, delete realtors, listings, and assign realtors to listings.
+Mobile responsive, Admin can create, edit, delete realtors, listings, and assign realtors to listings.
 Admin can also identify a super star sales person of the month and feature them at the top of the About page.

 ![Imgur](https://i.imgur.com/sTwzdcj.png)